iterami/Docs.htm/common/guides/json.md

       // Optional.
 If this entity collides with other entities that have collision.
       "collides": false,

       // Optional.
-What should happen when collision with this entity occurs.
+How much damage is done to characters when collision occurs.
-      //   "kill" for killing characters or false for nothing.
-      "collide-event": false,
+      "collide-damage": 0,

       // Optional.
 If this entity collides, then this is the maximum distance before collision occurs.
       "collide-range": 2.5,